luisfagundes94/parrot/README.md

 - [SplashScreen](https://developer.android.com/guide/topics/ui/splash-screen) - Android 12 adds the SplashScreen API, which enables a new app launch animation for all apps when running on a device with Android 12 or higher.

 - [Test](https://en.wikipedia.org/wiki/Unit_testing)
+    - [JUnit4](https://junit.org/junit4/) - JUnit is a simple framework to write repeatable tests.
     - [Mockk](https://mockk.io/) - A modern Mockk library for UnitTest.
     - [Coroutine-Test](https://github.com/Kotlin/kotlinx.coroutines/tree/master/kotlinx-coroutines-test) - Provides testing utilities for effectively testing coroutines.